 Stress and Anxiety

-- You don't feel like eating.
+- don't feel like eating.
 Or you eat more.

-- You feel sick to your stomach or have diarrhea.
+- feel sick to your stomach or have diarrhea.

-- You have a tight feeling in your throat and chest.
+- have a tight feeling in your throat and chest.

 If you have any of these feelings, talk to your doctor.
-Though they are common signs of stress, you will want to make sure they aren't due to medicines or treatment.
+Though they are common signs of stress and anxiety, you will want to make sure they aren't due to medicines or treatment.

-If you're worried about your stress, ask your doctor to suggest a counselor for you to talk to.
-You could also take a class that teaches ways to deal with stress.
+If you're worried about your stress, ask your doctor to suggest a counselor for you to talk to or ask about online or in-person support groups.
+You could also ask if there's a class you can take that teaches ways to deal with stress.
+There are also many online classes and apps that help with mind-body exercises, meditation, and other forms of stress reduction.
 The key is to find ways to control your stress and not to let it control you.
+(See Cancer Support Groups.)

 Sadness and Depression

 When you're sad, you may have very little energy, feel tired, or not want to eat.
 For some, these feelings go away or lessen over time.
 But for others, these emotions can become stronger.
 The painful feelings don't get any better, and they get in the way of daily life.
-This may be a medical condition called depression.
+This may mean you have depression, which can be common in some people with cancer.
+Often people don't realize that depression is a medical condition that can be treated.
 For some, cancer treatment may have added to this problem by changing the way the brain works.